| |

 due to vibration, which is causing the misalignment.
 Checking the door and

-windows frames for plumb, using a level, can strengthen an argument that the
+window frames for plumb and level, using a level, can strengthen an argument that the

 house structure has shifted in response to construction vibration.
-Misalignment may also appear in plumbed (vertical) fixtures (TV mountings, shelving, e.g.) attached to the wall studs.
+Misalignment may also appear in plumbed (vertical) fixtures (TV mountings, shelving, e.g.) which are directly attached to the wall studs.

 - Mechanical system problems - If you suddenly start to experience plumbing failures